napari/napari/docs/plugins/npe2_migration_guide.md

 ### 3. Inspect package metadata

-The `napari-animation` package defines it's core metadata in `setup.cfg`.
+The `napari-animation` package defines its core metadata in `setup.cfg`.
 Inside, it defines an _entry point group_.
 That section should initially
 contain: